 Volunteering Defined: A position is considered voluntary if it is performed for a charitable nonprofit organization and is unpaid for everyone, U.S. and international students alike.
 There are laws that prohibit the misplacement of a U.S. worker.
 Volunteering is not soley based on the international's willingness to forgo compensation.

 Full-time vs. Part-time Defined: Part-time employment is 20 hours or less a week.
 Full-time employment is 21 hours or more a week.

 Learn more about:

-To re-enter the U.S., you need to have the following documents:
+To re-entering the United States, you need to have the following documents:

 - A valid J-1 visa

 - A current DS-2019 with a valid travel signature